 Mr. Starrett is married to Laurie

 Rogerson.
 They have one daughter.
-Their daughter is currently a senior at the University of Texas in Austin, Texas.
+Their daughter lives in Austin, Texas.
 Mr. Starrett is a devoted family man and enjoys spending time with his wife and daughter.
 He is very active with his local church where he serves as a deacon and teaches AWANA classes and the Youth about the Bible.
 He enjoys running, numismatics, genealogical studies, and loves SEC college football.
 He is currently a member of the Sons of the American Revolution and enjoys participating in Heritage and Civic events.

 Todd Skobjak has been working in the field of meteorology, mostly as a Weather Observer, since September 1995 (24 years), which was right after graduating with a BS in Meteorology from the State University of New York (SUNY) at Brockport.
 He is also an instructor (High School and Junior College) of Physics, Chemistry, Earth Science, Environmental Science, Astronomy, and Meteorology) and has a MS in Secondary Science Education from SUNY Buffalo.
 He has also represented (KROC CWO) as the Union Steward for more years than he can remember and is actively involved in his Teacher's Union.

 Mr. Skobjak has 3 Children and a wife of 20 years.
 His oldest child (daughter) will also be graduating college from SUNY Brockport with a BS in Nursing this Spring.
 His middle child (son) will be graduating high school this Spring and plans to attend college, and his youngest child (son) is currently a sophomore in high school.
 His wife is currently pursuing a degree in Nursing.
 Unfortunately, other than when having the possibility of getting a day off from school, no one in his family really follows the science of meteorology.
 Perhaps that's because of his love of and continual broadcasting of weather conditions far and wide around his home!